-Just like any other mortgage, an existing VA mortgage can be refinanced.
+Just like any other mortgage loan, existing VA loans can be refinanced.

 There are a few major differences between a VA streamline and a VA cash-out:

-The VA cash-out refinance remains one of the more attractive cash-out refinance options due to the high loan-to-value maximum, lack of monthly mortgage insurance, and lenient FICO score guidelines compared to other cash-out loan programs.Click to see today's rates (Feb 19th, 2017)
+The VA cash-out refinance remains one of the more attractive cash-out refinance options due to the high loan-to-value maximum, lack of monthly mortgage insurance, and lenient FICO score guidelines compared to other cash-out loan programs.Check your VA cash-out refi eligibility.
+Start here

-The conventional cash-out refinance is best for homeowners with at least 20 percent equity and good credit scores.
+The conventional cash-out refinance is best for homeowners with more than 20% equity and good credit scores.

 Fannie Mae and Freddie Mac set the rules for conventional cash-out refinances, as these are a subset of standard conventional loans.

-In addition to low interest rates, unlike government loans, conventional loans at 80% loan-to-value will have no mortgage insurance or funding fees.
+In addition to lower interest rates, unlike government loans, conventional loans at 80% loan-to-value ratio will have no mortgage insurance or funding fees.